trustedanalytics/scoring-pipelines/README.md

     curl -i -X POST -F file=@advscore.tar  "http://etlScoring.demotrustedanalytics.com"

 6) The configuration file needs the following fields in there:
-    "file_name" -- python script that needs to be executed on every streaming record "func_name" -- name of the function in the python script that needs to be invoked "input_schema" -- schema of the incoming streaming record "src_topic" -- kafka topic from where to start consuming the records (in case of Kafka streaming) else this field should be empty
+    "file_name" -- python script that needs to be executed on every streaming record <test_script.py>
+    "func_name" -- name of the function in the python script that needs to be invoked <evaluate>
+    "input_schema" -- schema of the incoming streaming record "src_topic" -- kafka topic from where to start consuming the records (in case of Kafka streaming) else this field should be empty <input>
-    "sink_topic" -- kafka topic to which the app starts writing the predictions (in case of Kafka streaming) else this field should be empty
+    "sink_topic" -- kafka topic to which the app starts writing the predictions (in case of Kafka streaming) else this field should be empty <output>

     Note: For Kafka Streaming, both source and sink topics need to be specified